hisaylama/hisaylama/README.md

   - **Quantitative Research:** Utilizing statistical and machine learning methods to analyze and interpret complex data sets.
   - **Physics:** Investigating the properties of nonerquillibrium systems.
   - **Quantitative Image Processing:** Developing and applying techniques to extract meaningful data from images.
--  I’m eagerly looking forward to collaborations that can push the boundaries of our understanding in these fields.
+-  I’m eagerly looking forward to collaborations that can push the boundaries of our understanding in complex systems.
 - 📫 You can reach me at: hisaylama@gmail.com

 ## Areas of Expertise